twigphp/Twig/doc/templates.rst

     {% macro input(name, value = "", type = "text", size = 20) %}
         <input type="{{ type }}" name="{{ name }}" value="{{ value|e }}" size="{{ size }}" />
     {% endmacro %}

+Inside macros, you have access to special variable ``varargs``.
+If more positional arguments are passed to the macro than accepted by the macro, they end up in the special ``varargs`` variable as a list of values.

 .. _twig-expressions: